Cinema of Denmark: The Golden Age

 In 1906, cinema owner Ole Olsen founded the first Danish film-making company, Nordisk Films Kompagni.
 It gained most of its income from the export market of short films.
+Two of Olsen's silent stars were Valdemar Psilander and Else Frölich, who often worked together.
 Not until 1909 were other film-producing companies established.
 In 1910 the number had reached ten.
 This period is now known as the Golden Age of Danish Cinema.
 In the spring of 1910, Nordisk Films Kompagni changed its policy of producing only short films and began making feature films.
 This was largely inspired by the Århus Fotorama company's Den hvide Slavehandel (The White Slave Trade, 1910), which was the first multi-reel Danish film lasting more than 30 minutes.

 With the increasing length of films, there was a growing artistic awareness, which is evident in Afgrunden (The Abyss, 1910).
 This film launched the career of Asta Nielsen, who soon became Europe's first great female film star.
 The film was an erotic melodrama, which soon became the preferred genre in early Danish cinema.
 In 1911, with director August Blom as the new head of production, Nordisk Film was the first of the major European companies to devote itself entirely to full-length feature films.
 These films were sold abroad profitably because the technical and photographic quality impressed audiences.
 Yet, when exporting the films, the erotic elements needed to be toned down in order not to offend the working class audiences.
 In 1913, Nordisk released the first full-length feature movie, Atlantis directed by Blom.

 After 1913, Danish cinema began to lose its leading foothold in the film industry, with foreign companies having intensified competition in the production of feature-length films.
 Danish cinema had also begun to suffer from a lack of imagination and a willingness to take creative risks on the part of Danish producers.
 Independent producer Benjamin Christensen had great success with the spy film Det hemmelighedsfulde X (The Mysterious X or Sealed Orders, 1914) and the crime drama Hævnens Nat (Blind Justice or The Night of Revenge, 1916), both of which are major works in the history of the Danish cinema; he would later direct several films in Sweden and Hollywood.